 The latter also makes it more flexible for both students and tutors to work on activities on their chosen time whereas the former limits them to certain hours.
 Traditional or online, tutoring has a big impact in a student’s life….like I said above a tutor like teachers can influence a child’s development…I’m glad I was part of those kids’.

-I was in the train when I saw a familiar face from across the train’s end.
+I was on the train when I saw a familiar face from across the wagon.
 I smiled and called out to her and she smiled, called me back by my name and we chatted like we haven’t even parted for more than 10 years.
-She was one of the students in my group, she was 7 at that time I was at that Hort, and she is now studying medicine.
+She was one of the students in my group who would happily help me with German, she was 7 at that time I was at that Hort, and she is now studying medicine.
 Boy, how time flew by!
 She told me that another kid from our group is her classmate, that one boy who was the headache of our pedagogue. ^_^